-- Home educated in Orkney, Fiona taught herself to read music and play the fiddle at the age of 14, after discovering her great grandfather Percy Driver's fiddle and bow in the barn on the family croft near Stromness.
-Prior to that, her only musical experience came from an out-of-tune recorder given to her aged five.
+- Fiona taught herself to read music and play the fiddle at the age of fourteen, after discovering her great grandfather Percy Driver's fiddle and bow in the barn on the family croft.
+Prior to that, her only musical experience came from an out-of-tune recorder given to her aged five, although her parents' Jazz and Classical collections were often on the cassette player, and she discovered Scottish Dance Bands through 'Take the Floor' on Radio Scotland when she was very young.
+Fiona's progress was extremely fast, as she went straight into advanced fiddle tunes with no teacher and no idea what was meant to be difficult.
+She practised up to six hours per day, developing excellent ear skills as well as sight reading.

 - Fiona started writing tunes just a year after she began playing, and has written over 275 to date.
 Many of her tunes have been played and recorded by fiddlers across the globe - including Troy MacGillivray, Katherine Wren, Sarah Deere Jones, Shane Cook, Douglas Montgomery and Manus McGuire.

-- Fiona met her husband, Shetland fiddler Trevor Hunter, at the age of 15, and he became one of the biggest influences on her playing and teaching.
-Fiona attended three of Trevor's fiddle workshops in her mid teens, and they married 22 years later.
+- Fiona met her husband, Shetland fiddler Trevor Hunter, at the age of fifteen, and he became one of the biggest influences on her playing and teaching.
+Fiona attended three of Trevor's fiddle workshops in her mid teens, and they married twenty two years later.
 They plan to record an album together as soon as time allows.

 Fiona and Trevor